 The role of a Deputy in helping an individual who has lost mental capacity

-If a loved one has lost mental capacity and did not make an Enduring Power of Attorney (EPA) or LPA is in place, you will need to make a Deputyship application to the Court of Protection to manage your friend or relative’s property, affairs or personal welfare.
+If a loved one has lost mental capacity and did not make an Enduring Power of Attorney (EPA) or LPA, you will need to make a Deputyship application to the Court of Protection so you manage their property, affairs or personal welfare.

-If your Deputyship application is successful, the Court of Protection will make a Deputy order.
-Deputies are fully accountable to the Court of Protection and must act in the person’s best interests at all times in line with the Mental Capacity Act 2005.
+If the application is successful, the Court of Protection will make an order appointing a Deputy.
+Deputies are accountable to the Court of Protection and must act in the best interests of the person who lacks capacity at all times in line with the Mental Capacity Act 2005.

-Once appointed Deputy, the decisions you make are subject to the powers granted to you in the Deputyship order.
+The decisions you can make as Deputy will be set out in and limited by the Deputyship order.
 Personal welfare decisions may include the right to decide where someone lives and receives care and treatment.
-The Court can sometimes be reluctant to make a general Deputy Health & Welfare appointment, and tends to prefer issue-specific applications.
+The Court may be reluctant to make a general Deputy Health & Welfare appointment, and tends to prefer issue-specific applications.